One of the best ways to see Australia is a good old fashioned road trip.

 Standard practice when traveling in Australia and more especially into remote areas is to carry a good supply of fresh water and stocks of food in case you are delayed or breakdown along the way.

 Bottled water, fresh fruit and snacks are essential for keeping you alert as are small breaks along the way.
+Be aware of quarantine restrictions – you cannot take fruit or vegetables across state lines.
 It’s also a good idea to keep a small stock of canned options for unpredictable longer delays and emergency options.

 Keep essentials food and water stocks and keep alert!